Islandora-Collaboration-Group/ISLE/docs/install/install-local-new.md

 ## Step 2: Setup Git for the ISLE Project

 **Please note:** The commands given below are for command line usage of git.
-(GUI based clients such as the [SourceTree App](https://www.sourcetreeapp.com/) may be easier for endusers to use for the git process.)
+(GUI based clients such as the [SourceTree App](https://www.sourcetreeapp.com/) may be easier for end users to use for the git process.)

 Each "suggested git repository name" (below) serves to clearly name and distinguish your ISLE code from your Islandora code.
 It's very important to understand that these are two separate code repositories, and not to confuse them.